+- Are data analyzed to identify which student groups are more or less likely to participate in IET?
 How do you communicate data analysis results to AEFLA providers and/or staff?
-How are results from data analysis used to inform strategic planning for the AEFLA program?
-Are partner programs involved in the process?
-How do you include student voice in your decision-making process? - Is ongoing professional development and technical assistance to the field provided to support a continued focus on IET expansion rather than a one-time discussion?
-Does professional development include targeted recruitment strategies and student supports to promote learner success? - ❖ To what extent are IET offerings monitored for consistency?
+How are results from data analysis used to inform strategic planning for the AEFLA program? - ❖ Is ongoing professional development and technical assistance to the field provided to support a continued focus on IET expansion rather than a one-time discussion?
+Does professional development include targeted recruitment strategies and student supports to promote learner success? - To what extent are IET offerings monitored for consistency?
 Are IET offerings aligned with a career pathways approach resulting in industry recognized credentials? - Are fiscal supports prioritized to advance IET expansion?
 If so, to what extent are equity considerations integrated into funding decisions?